SAP-docs/preview.developer.concur.com/src/api-guides/preproduction-testing.md

 # Testing App Center Partner Applications

 Many App Center partner applications do not need to be validated in a test environment because they are obtaining data directly from the customer's site and processing it on the partner's side.
 In other words, the presence of the partner's application has no impact on the normal use of the SAP Concur site as a result of obtaining data.
 However, some Enterprise Applications send data to the customer's SAP Concur site, which the customer may want to test before deploying.
+This page includes instructions for both the Partner and Customer to follow in order to test via 2 options: Test User and Production Sandbox Environment.

 ## Test User Functionality

 In most cases, customers can test App Center partner applications using the Test User functionality.
-This feature is available within their Professional Edition SAP Concur site and is the recommended option.
+This feature is available within their Professional Edition SAP Concur site.

 >**Important**: The Test User functionality only applies to Professional Edition customers.
 Standard Edition customers need to deploy the app in their production site.